pakore/waysofworking/README.md

 Pros:
 - Reduced _single point of failure_, since a team member getting sick does not block other team members.
 - Team members learn new tools and technologies, new challenges always come up and team members motivation increases.
 Their career paths are also improved since they dominate more tools and technologies.
-- Ownership and responsability of components belongs to the team rather than the one who created it in the first place.
+- Ownership and responsibility of components belongs to the team rather than the one who created it in the first place.

 Cons:
 - It requires to invest time to train developers until they become devops.
 - It requires a _devops_ attitude in the team members.
-Some devs prefer their silo-zone-of-comfort rather than a world of unkown components.
+Some devs prefer their silo-zone-of-comfort rather than a world of unknown components.

-In a nutshell: **Devops culture will improve the peformance and the quality of your team in the long term, but it will have a cost in the short-term**
+In a nutshell: **Devops culture will improve the performance and the quality of your team in the long term, but it will have a cost in the short-term**

 ### Automate, automate, automate